 - Books abound… check libraries, churches and councils of aging.
 For an organizing list, get Kicking the Bucket List: 100 Downsizing & Organizing Things to Do Before You Die, by Gail Rubin.

-- Go to The Conversation Project, and get a free starter kit for conversations with self and others about planning well for Third Chapter Living.
+- Go to The Conversation Project, and get a free starter kit for conversations with self and others about planning well, whether you are still in third chapter mode, or especially if you are inhabiting your fourth and final chapter of life.
+For short ABC video of a family orchestrating their conversation, click here.